 Manchester knows how to party and no more so than at this annual festival of Caribbean music and carnival arts.
-The theme this year is Bacchanal so we can expect revelry of legendary proportions in the stunning setting of the recently restored Alexandra Park.
+In 2018, the theme was Windrush Bacchanal in celebration of the generation (and their impact upon Britain in their own and subsequent generations since) who arrived from Jamaica, Trinidad, Tobago and other islands 70 years ago.

 This happy and friendly carnival is intergenerational, of the community yet world class, and wows the crowd with even more jaw-dropping costumes and performance each year.